Important events during the year

 Multi-year summary, Kommuninvest i Sverige AB

-1) Core Tier 1 capital in relation to total risk exposure.
+1) Core Tier I capital in relation to total risk exposure.

-2) Tier 1 capital in relation to total risk exposure.
+2) Tier I capital in relation to total risk exposure.

 3) Total capital base in relation to total risk exposure.

-4) Tier 1 capital in relation to total assets and commitments (exposures).
-The key ratio ”Leverage ratio including debenture loan” is no longer used.
+4) Tier I capital in relation to total assets and commitments (exposures).